robby867/DukeProcessor/README.md

 To run the processor, open the processor.circ file in Logisim.
 Right click on the instruction memory, and hit load image.
 Navigate to the PROGRAM_NAME.imem.lgsim file that you want to load, and load it into instruction memory.
 Repeat the process for the data memory and the PROGRAM_NAME.dmem.lgsim file.
 Then you can enable ticks in the simulation menu to run the processor.

 ## Acknowledgements
-This is an adaptation of the cache simulator assignment by Duke Professor Alvin Lebeck.
-The original assignment has students building a program to simulate a cache.
-This project takes this simulator and creates an actual software implementation of the simulated cache.
-Trace files, file io, command line arguments, and specifications of the cache were given by Dr. Lebeck.
-Everything else is original work.
+This is my submission for the Processor Core Design assignment by Duke Professor Alvin Lebeck.
+All of the supporting files are of his creation.
+The processor.circ file is my own original work.